dotnet/docs-maui/docs/user-interface/handlers/create.md

 :::image type="content" source="media/create/video-handler.png" alt-text="Video handler architecture." border="false":::

 The `Video` control implements the `IVideo` interface.
-Mapping of the cross-platform APIs to the native view APIs is performed by the `VideoHandler` class on each platform, which maps the `Video` control to the `MauiVideoPlayer` class.
+Mapping of the cross-platform APIs to the native view APIs is performed by the `VideoHandler` class on each platform, which maps the `IVideo` interface to the `MauiVideoPlayer` class.
 On iOS and Mac Catalyst, the `MauiVideoPlayer` class uses the `AVPlayer` type to provide video playback.
 On Android, the `MauiVideoPlayer` class uses the `VideoView` type to provide video playback.

 ## Create the cross-platform control interface